ChaoyiZh/latent-radiance-field/README.md

     <img width="730" src="./assets/method.png">
 </p>

 **We propose a 3D-aware 2D VAE that enables 3D reconstruction in the 2D latent space**.
-We present a three-stage pipeline to enhance the 3D awareness of both encoder and decoder of the VAE
+We present a three-stage pipeline to enhance the 3D awareness of both encoder and decoder of the VAE.

 Feel free to contact me, [Chaoyi Zhou](https://chaoyizh.github.io/chaoyizh-home-page/) or open an issue if you have any questions or suggestions.